-The critical test result is the test result that gives the greatest ratio of result to tolerance.
+&lt;sup>4The critical test result is the test result that gives the greatest ratio of result to tolerance.
 There may be other errors of greater absolute value but that give smaller ratios of result to tolerance.

-The tolerance is the value from the tolerance table of the NTEP procedure that corresponds to the critical test result.
+&lt;sup>5The tolerance is the value from the tolerance table of the NTEP procedure that corresponds to the critical test result.

-There were three load cell manufacturer representatives present at the 2012 WS Meeting, who, for unknown reason, did not vote.
-Because those three represented the majority of the load cell manufacturers present at that meeting, it was decided that the Sector recommend to the 2012 NTEP Committee that the changes approved by the Sector be made to the table, but that the item also remain as a Carry-over item on the 2013 WS agenda to allow for additional consideration of the changes.
+Members voted unanimously in favor of approving the corrected version of the table, however, there were three participants at the WS meeting, representing load cell manufacturers, who, for whatever reason, did not vote.
+Because those three participants represented the majority of the load cell manufacturers present at the 2012 meeting, it was decided that the Sector recommend to the NTEP Committee that changes be made to the table, but that the item also remain as a Carry Over item on the 2013 WS agenda.
+One voting participant also offered the following comments: